okeyximo/drone/README.md

 # Drone Service (Java Spring Boot)

-This project implements a REST API service for managing a fleet of drones used for delivering medications.
-The service provides functionalities such as registering a drone, loading medications onto a drone, checking loaded medications for a given drone, checking available drones for loading, and checking the drone's battery level.
+This project implements a REST API service for managing a fleet of boxes used for delivering item.
+The service provides functionalities such as registering a box, loading item onto a box, checking loaded item for a given box, checking available boxes for loading, and checking the box's battery level.

 ## Build Instructions